hernana8/WWUAdvancedPaleo/Calculating Stratigraphic Ranges.md

 **(1) What do the max_ma and min_ma columns of DataPBDB represent?
 If you do not intuitively know, you can always check the Paleobiology Database API documentation.**

-`max_ma represents the macimum age of the data in millions of years. min_ma is the just the opposite, the minimum age of the data.`
+`max_ma represents the maximum age of the data in millions of years. min_ma is the just the opposite, the minimum age of the data.`